 Finding the right home

 The decision to move into full-time residential care or respite care is a major one.
-It is important to choose a home that meets your needs and preferences.
-It is important to understand what type of home you are considering, such as one that offers extra services, as this may affect the cost and the services that you will receive.
+It is important to choose a home that meets your needs and preferences, and to understand what type of home you are considering e.g. does it offer extra services, as this may affect the cost and the services that you will receive.

 Commonwealth Respite and Carelink Centres can help you with information about aged care homes in your area, and what they offer.
 ACATs, family, friends and your doctor may also be able to help you find a suitable aged care home.

-The best way to find a home that suits you is to visit a range of homes.
-Visiting them will help you to find out what they can offer you, and what the accommodation is like.
+The best way to find a home that suits you is to visit a range of homes to find out what they can offer you, and what the accommodation is like.